THU-EarthInformationScienceLab/CAFE2_PORTAL/README.md

 - Submit task and view status/result in the redirected window, you can also download the result after task finished.

 #### 9. Some problems you may encounter
-- 403 forbidden, Permission denied: access to / denied
+- CentOS, 403 forbidden, Permission denied: access to / denied

-  check access permission in /etc/httpd/conf/httpd.conf, and check if the /, root directory have +x privileges (every level of the parent directories should have that priviledge).
+  check access permission in /etc/httpd/conf/httpd.conf, and check if the /, root directory have +x privileges.